mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

 });
 ```

-The key point is the `nitro.experimental.websocket` setting.
-To mediate the Realtime API, WebSocket communication is needed on the server side as well, but Nitro, used by Nuxt as the server engine, currently treats WebSocket support as experimental.
+The key point is the setting of `nitro.experimental.websocket`.
+To mediate access to the Realtime API, server-side WebSocket communication is required, but Nitro, used by Nuxt as a server engine, currently treats WebSocket as experimental.
 As shown above, you need to explicitly enable it if you want to use it.

 ## Application Structure